CloudAssessments/learn-with-anthony-james/learn-docker-with-anthony-james.md

 * What are container services and how does Docker compose help
 *

-# Activity 4: Monolithic vs Service oritened ahrecture
+# Activity 4: Monolithic vs Service oritened Architecture
 * How containers solve scaling and business problems
 * How micro services work with containers
 * Migrating and running monolithic applications with containers
 * Migrating monolithic applications to micro service oriented architecture.
 * Service structure concepts for containers

+# Activity 5: Docker Networking

+# Acitivty 6: Pushing to docker repositories

 # Activity N: This is the last activity it will be designed at introducing advanced concepts and will also be used as the first activity of the container deep dive quest.